 How Much Does it Cost?

 This is something we’ll discuss when we have our first conversation.
 Why?
 Because if I suggest a few program options, it’s because I think they’d make the most sense based on what you’ve communicated to me during that discussion.
 I do have a few options for folks who have financial concerns.
 The first conversation we have is complimentary, so no worries there.
 You can learn more about different programs available here.

 How Do I Determine Whether We’re a Good Fit?

-That’s part of why I offer a 20 minute complimentary conversation.
+That’s part of why I offer a 20 minute complimentary consultation.
 I’ll ask you some questions about your health and wellness goals, the life constraints you’re working with, and the techniques you’ve tried before.
 Then, together with our conversation, we’ll decide whether it makes sense to go further.

 The other ways you can learn more about me and my style include signing up for my monthly newsletter, reading my blog posts, checking out my YouTube videos, and taking one of my Self-Study Programs.